philipo30/portfolio/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fphilipo30%2Fportfolio)

 ### Note:
 > This is a custom configured version of https://github.com/1msirius/Nextfolio!
-All credits to him, i just added some small features such as filters, search and better homepage.
+All credits to 1msirius (♥️Thx), i just added some small features such as filters, search and better homepage.

 ## Technologies Used